carpentries/instructor-training/episodes/02-practice.md

 The Carpentries aim to teach computational competence to learners.
 This can not be achieved solely by describing how these tasks should be completed; it requires showing them how to solve specific problems with specific tools.
-We can then proceed from that point of understanding into a larger conversation about about how researchers should develop, use, and curate software.
+We can then proceed from that point of understanding into a larger conversation about how researchers should develop, use, and curate software.

 A critical component of this process is that learners are able to practice what they are learning in real time, get feedback on what they are doing, and then apply those lessons learned to the next step in the learning process.
 Having learners help each other during the workshops also helps to reinforce concepts taught during the workshops.

 A Carpentries workshop is an interactive event -- for learners and instructors.
-As much as possible we aim to be giving and receiving feedback throughout the course of a workshop.
+As much as possible, we aim to be giving and receiving feedback throughout the course of a workshop.
 We incorporate assessments within the lesson materials and ask for feedback on sticky notes during lunch breaks and at the end of each day.
-In this way instructors can improve the pace and content of a workshop on the fly to meet the needs of the learners in that group, as well as collect feedback that will help us improve lesson materials or methodology for workshops yet to come.
+In this way, instructors can adjust the pace and content of a workshop on the fly to meet the needs of the learners in that group, as well as collect feedback that will help us improve lesson materials or methodology for workshops yet to come.
 Instructors and helpers also provide feedback to learners throughout workshops in order to get them unstuck or provide a greater depth of understanding about